weber1158/colordle/README.md

 The main difference between `Colordle` and Wordle is that you need to guess a 6-character hexadecimal code instead of a 5-character word.
 The hexadecimal alphabet only has 16 characters, but unlike Wordle, every combination of characters is possible.

-Secondly, `Colordle` does not color tiles in the same way as Wordle.
+Secondly, `Colordle` **does not color tiles in the same way as Wordle**.
 That is, a tile will not turn yellow if you guess a correct character in the wrong tile position.
 Instead, a tile will only turn yellow if your guess for that tile is within ±3 of the true character.
 If you guess a tile correctly, however, the tile will turn green--the same as Wordle.

 For a refresher on hexadecimal codes, I recommend the explanation by [Math is Fun](https://www.mathsisfun.com/hexadecimal-decimal-colors.html).